Aelius m Ancient Roman

-THEODOSIUS m Ancient Greek (Latinized)
+Theodosius m Ancient Greek (Latinized)

 Latinized form of the Greek name Θεοδόσιος (Theodosios)

 meaning "god" and δόσις (dosis)

 meaning "giving".
 Saint Theodosius of Palestine was a monk who founded a monastery near Bethlehem in the 5th century.
 This also was the name of emperors of the Eastern Roman and Byzantine Empires.

-TIBERIUS m Ancient Roman
+Tiberius m Ancient Roman

 in Latin.
 The Tiber is the river that runs through Rome.
-Tiberius was the second Roman emperor, the stepson of emperor Augustus.
+Tiberius was the second Roman emperor, the stepson of Emperor Augustus.

-Timur m Tatar, Chechen, Kazakh, Uzbek, Russian
+Timur m Tatar, Chechen, Kazakh, Uzbek, Turkish, Russian, History

-From the Turkic name Temür
+From the Turkic and Mongol name Temür

 (from Persian تیمور لنگ (Timur e Lang)

-meaning "Timur the lame"), was a 14th-century Turkic leader who conquered large areas of Western Asia.
+meaning "Timur the lame"), a 14th-century Turkic leader who conquered large areas of Western Asia.

-TITUS m Ancient Roman, English, Biblical, Biblical Latin
+Titus m Ancient Roman, English, Biblical, Biblical Latin

 Roman praenomen, or given name, which is of unknown meaning, possibly related to Latin titulus "title of honour"

 .
 It is more likely of Oscan origin, since it was borne by the legendary Sabine king Titus Tatius.... [more]

 From the Roman cognomen Traianus